-- ☐ High-quality early childhood education depends on high-quality early childhood educators who ensure that children, supported by families, have the early experiences they need for a strong foundation. - Many early childhood educators do not have equitable, affordable access to early childhood education credentials and degree pathways. - Many early childhood educators earn poverty-level wages and do not have basic workplace benefits, such as health insurance and paid sick leave.
+- High-quality early childhood education depends on high-quality early childhood educators who ensure that children, supported by families, have the early experiences they need for a strong foundation. - Many early childhood educators do not have equitable, affordable access to early childhood education credentials and degree pathways. - Many early childhood educators earn poverty-level wages and do not have basic workplace benefits, such as health insurance and paid sick leave.
 XX% of child care workers in STATE / NATIONALLY make so little that they live in families accessing public benefits. - Many early childhood educators will leave their positions each year, because they cannot afford to earn such low wages, often while supporting their own families.
-XX% of early childhood centers in STATE / NATIONALLY experience turnover each year.
+XX% of early childhood centers in STATE / NATIONALLY experience turnover each year. - Cost of High-Quality Early Childhood Education - □ Tuition from fee-paying parents and subsidy rates for families with low incomes are typically insufficient to afford highly-qualified, consistent early childhood educators and pay for low child-to-early educator ratios that ensure the health and safety of children. - Payment rates provided to early childhood educators to provide high-quality early care and education services to low-income children do not cover the costs of quality.